webplatform/docs/guides/doctypes_and_markup_styles/index.md

 &lt;!DOCTYPE html PUBLIC "-//W3C//DTD XHTML 1.0 Frameset//EN"
 "http://www.w3.org/TR/xhtml1/DTD/xhtml1-frameset.dtd"&gt;</pre>

 They are functionally the same as HTML 4.01 transitional and XHTML 1.0 transitional respectively, but they allow the use of framesets.
 But please don't use framesets: they are evil and outdated.
-We don't even tell you have to use them anywhere in this course.
-Everytime you use a frameset on a web page, a fairy dies.
+We don't even tell you how to use them anywhere in this course.
+Every time you use a frameset on a web page, a fairy dies.
 So please don't.
 Think of the fairies.

 === Other doctypes ===